libprima/prima/README_py_win.txt

 0. Prerequisites

-To use the Python version of PDFO on Windows, you need Python 3 (PDFO does not support Python 2 on Windows), NumPy, F2PY, Microsoft Visual Studio, Microsoft Windows SDK, and Intel Fortran compiler (ifort), which can be installed in the following way.
+To use the Python version of PDFO on Windows, you need Python 3 (PDFO does not support Python 2 on Windows), NumPy, F2PY, Intel Fortran compiler (ifort), Microsoft Visual Studio, and Microsoft Windows SDK, which can be installed in the following way.

 0.1.
 Install Python (version 3.0 or above) according to https://www.python.org .

 0.2.
 Install the latest version of SciPy.
 See https://www.scipy.org/install.html .
-SciPy includes NumPy, which provides F2PY.
+Then NumPy will be installed by default.
+NumPy provides F2PY.

 0.3.
+Install Intel Fortran compiler according to https://software.intel.com/en-us/fortran-compilers .
+Your installation has to include the Python libraries (included by default).

+0.4.
 Install Microsoft Visual Studio according to https://visualstudio.microsoft.com .
 Make sure to include "C++ Build Tools" in your installation.

-0.4.
+0.5.
 Install Microsoft Windows SDK according to https://developer.microsoft.com/en-us/windows/downloads/windows-10-sdk/

-0.5.
-Install Intel Fortran compiler according to https://software.intel.com/en-us/fortran-compilers .
-Your installation has to include the Python libraries (included by default).

 1. Installation

-1.1.
-Method 1: Installation via PyPI (recommended)
+PDFO can be installed via PyPI.

-Install pip in your system ( https://pip.pypa.io/en/stable/installing ).
+Install pip in your system ( https://pip.pypa.io/en/stable/installing/).
-Then you can install PDFO by executing the following command in the Intel command shell (either 32 or 64-bit, depending on your Python version):
+In the Intel command shell (either 32 or 64-bit, depending on your Python version), execute

 python -m pip install pdfo

+If your Python launcher is not python, adapt the command accordingly.
 If this command runs successfully, PDFO is installed.
-You can then test the installation by the following command:
+You may verify the installation by

-python -m unittest pdfo.testpdfo

-1.2.
-Method 2: Manual installation

-1.2.1.
-Download the source code package from https://www.pdfo.net .
-Decompress the package.
-You will obtain a folder.

-1.2.2.
-In the Intel command shell (either 32 or 64-bit, depending on your Python version), change your directory to the above-mentioned folder, and execute the following command:

-python -m pip install ./

-which needs pip ( https://pip.pypa.io/en/stable/installing ).
-The installation
-can be tested by

 python -m unittest pdfo.testpdfo